archivesspace-labs/ArchivesSnake/README.md

 | username    | Username for authorization                                                    |
 | password    | Password for authorization                                                    |

-You can also define a file in the [YAML](http://yaml.org/) configuration language; by default, ASnake looks for a file called `.archivessnake.yml` in the home directory of the user running it.
-If an environment variable `ASNAKE_CONFIG_FILE` is set, ASnake will treat it as a filename and search for a YAML config file there.
+You can also define a configuration file, formatted in the [YAML](http://yaml.org/) markup language.
+By default, ASnake looks for a file called `.archivessnake.yml` in the home directory of the user running it.
+If an environment variable `ASNAKE_CONFIG_FILE` is set, ASnake will treat it as a filename and search there.

-An example config:
+An example configuration file:

 ``` yaml
 baseurl: http://localhost:4567